Conditions Listeriosis

 How do people become infected with listeriosis?

 People usually become infected with listeriosis when they eat food that is contaminated with listeria.
-If a woman becomes infected while pregnant, the listeria is transmitted to the unborn baby through the placenta and umbilical cord.
+If a woman becomes infected while pregnant, the listeria can be transmitted to the unborn baby through the placenta and umbilical cord.
 The baby may also become infected during the birth or shortly afterwards through close contact with the mother.

 Who is at risk of a particularly severe listeriosis infection?